TBTS-2011/Library-Management-System/README.md

 # About this project:

-This Library Management System is a software application designed to efficiently manage the operations of a library.
-It aims to streamline various library processes, including book cataloging, circulation, member management, and inventory control.
-By automating these tasks, this project enhances the overall efficiency and user experience within the library.
+The Library Management System represents a software application meticulously crafted to proficiently oversee the multifaceted operations of a library.
+Its primary objective is to refine various library processes, encompassing book cataloguing, circulation monitoring, member administration, and inventory management.
+Through the automation of these tasks, this initiative is poised to elevate the overall operational efficiency and user experience within the library environment.

 This project comes with a lot of customized modules.
-The necessary requirements for this project to work are fiven below need to be install for better a better user experience:
+The requirements for this project to work are given below need to be installed for a better user experience:

 - from tkinter import *
 - from tkinter import ttk